 All of your written work, ideas expressed therein, and quiz/exam answers must be your own work.
 Following standard practice for academic writing, you will, of course, be asked to integrate and cite insights from assigned readings, but you must do this in an original way (i.e., you must think about the material yourself and synthesize the material yourself) and not rely on summary sources of information such as Wikipedia or any of the variety of websites that you might google to look up sociological concepts and theories.
+You are also not permitted to use any form of artificial intelligence to complete discussions or quizzes/exams or to have someone else write a discussion post or take a quiz/exam for you.
 The point of taking a college class is for you to grapple with assigned readings and other course materials and demonstrate that you have gained an independent understanding of them.